TampereHacklab/mulysa/README.md

 # Idea

-Tampere hacklab has been groving and member management has become pretty labor intensive.
+Tampere Hacklab has been groving and member management has become pretty labor intensive.
-This project tries to automate the borin parts by automating communication with the member, managing door access and managing ldap account creation.
+This project tries to automate the boring parts by automating the communication with members, managing the door access and managing the LDAP account creation.

 Most of this works around our "User" model which can do multiple things

-* Member can register as a new member
+* Member can be registered as a new member
   * Member has to accept terms and conditions
   * Member will fill in their basic information like name, email, phone and address
   * Mulysa will generate a member id and bank reference number for this member